graalvm/graalvm-demos/multithreading-demo/README.md

 # Java Multithreading Demo For GraalVM Dashboard

-Multithreading demo is provided to showcase the applicability of [GraalVM Dashboard](https://www.graalvm.org/docs/tools/dashboard/) - a web-based dashboard for visualizing arbitrary aspects of dynamic and static compilations in GraalVM, in particular, [Native Image](https://www.graalvm.org/reference-manual/native-image/).
+Multithreading demo is provided to showcase the applicability of [GraalVM Dashboard](https://www.graalvm.org/docs/tools/dashboard/) - a web-based dashboard for visualizing aspects of dynamic and static compilations in GraalVM, in particular, [Native Image](https://www.graalvm.org/reference-manual/native-image/).

 The demo is a Java program which does synchronous and asynchronous threads execution.
 Each thread loops through exactly the same array of integers and generates a stream of pseudorandom numbers.
-The programs calculates the time taken to perform the task synchronously and asynchronously.
+The program calculates the time taken to perform the task synchronously and asynchronously.

 Multithreading demo is comprised of two sub-projects, each built with Maven: Multithreading Demo Oversized and Multithreading Demo Improved.
 The _pom.xml_ file of each sub-project includes the [Native Image Maven plugin](https://www.graalvm.org/reference-manual/native-image/NativeImageMavenPlugin/), which instructs Maven to generate a native image of a JAR file with all dependencies at the `mvn package` step.